Team Marketing | 18.10.20

 Does this mean I should use chondroprotective agents on my horse?

 There can be a great deal of confusion when trying to understand scientific literature on natural supplements.
 One of the primary reasons is that research is often conducted under the auspices of a confidentiality agreement.
-Therefore, if the research results are not favourable, they are often not published.
+Therefore, if the research results are not favorable, they are often not published.
 This creates a bias in the literature, as the positive research is usually more accessible than the not-so-positive research.
 In addition, most published studies use pharmaceutical-grade products, whereas most products available for sale to consumers contain lower grade material, which may or may not produce the same results.
 Unfortunately, the quality and grade of products in the stores is usually not specified.
 In addition, labels can be very confusing for consumers.
 Due to the regulatory framework afforded to natural supplements, which is rapidly changing, no claims are permitted on labels, so often consumers do not know exactly what the product can be used for, or what it should not be used for.
 Purity is also a major concern.
-A recent study investigating 6 products found more than 70% of products analysed for glucosamine or chondroitin did not meet their label specifications.
+A recent study investigating 6 products found more than 70% of products analyzed for glucosamine or chondroitin did not meet their label specifications.
 This highlights the need for consumers to stick with suppliers who back up their products with research and information.
 Another source of confusion is the natural-sourced chondroprotective agents.
 Common reputed sources include shark cartilage, chicken cartilage, bovine cartilage, sea cucumber, perna mussel, and gelatin.
 When chondroprotective agents are derived from raw sources, the consumer has no guarantee of quality or milligram strength.
 And it is very difficult to research these natural sources due to wide variability in products.
-Though it is rumoured that GAGs are more digestible in these forms, it is actually not the case.
+Though it is rumored that GAGs are more digestible in these forms, it is actually not the case.
 For example, chondroitin sulfate is often bound to aggrecan in these natural sources, and is even more poorly available than the isolated substance.
 Also, many of these products (eg. Algae, gelatin) contain no glucosamine whatsoever.
 Remember, GAGs can be derived only from animal tissue.

 The key to maximizing the benefit that glucosamine and other chondroprotective agents provide your horse is to be very selective about your source of the product.
 Chose only those suppliers who have a credible reputation.
 Oral chondroprotective agents are enjoying great popularity in the human health and veterinary field, and there is an increasing amount of research available on some of these products.
 They have a great potential to alter the progression of joint disease in your horse, provided the product you are feeding is, in fact, the one you think you have paid for!
-When purchasing a product for joint relief for your horse it is wise to buy a product that has a combination of quality GAG precursors such as Glucosamine, quality amino acids including Proline as well as specific minerals such as copper, zinc and manganese which are preferably chelated to improve digestion, as well as an antioxidants (Vitamin C) such as HYGAIN FLEXION.
+When purchasing a product for joint relief for your horse it is wise to buy a product that has a combination of quality GAG precursors such as Glucosamine, quality amino acids including Proline as well as specific minerals such as copper, zinc and manganese which are preferably chelated to improve digestion, as well as an antioxidants (Vitamin C).